artefactual/archivematica-storage-service-docs/administrators.rst

    :width: 80%
    :alt: Storage Service locations screen.

 A storage Location is contained within a Space, and knows its purpose in the Archivematica system.
-Each Location is associated with at least one pipeline; with the exception of Backlog and Currently Processing locations, for which there must be exactly one per pipeline, a pipeline can have multiple instances of any location, and a location can be associated with any number of pipelines.
+Each Location is associated with at least one pipeline;
+with the exception of Backlog and Currently Processing locations, for which there must be exactly one per pipeline, a pipeline can have multiple instances of any location, and a location can be associated with any number of pipelines.
 Currently, a Location can have one of eight purposes: Transfer Source, Transfer Backlog, AIP Storage, DIP Storage, Currently Processing, Storage Service Internal Processing, AIP Recovery or FEDORA Deposit.

 Transfer source locations display in Archivematica's Transfer tab, and any folder in a transfer source can be selected to become a Transfer.
-The default value is '/home' in a Local Filesystem.
+The default value is ``/home`` in a Local Filesystem.
 This is required to start transfers.

 Transfer backlog stores transfers until such a time that the user continues processing them.
-The default value is '/var/archivematica/sharedDirectory/www/AIPsStore/transferBacklog' in a Local Filesystem.
+The default value is ``/var/archivematica/sharedDirectory/www/AIPsStore/transferBacklog`` in a Local Filesystem.
 This is required to store and retrieve transfers in backlog.

 AIP storage locations are where the completed AIPs are put for long-term storage.
 The default value is '/var/archivematica/sharedDirectory/www/AIPsStore' in a Local Filesystem.
 This is required to store and retrieve AIPs.

 Likewise, DIP storage is used for storing DIPs until such a time that they can be uploaded to an access system.
-The default value is '/var/archivematica/sharedDirectory/www/DIPsStore' in a Local Filesystem.
+The default value is ``/var/archivematica/sharedDirectory/www/DIPsStore`` in a Local Filesystem.
 This is required to store and retrieve DIPs.
 This is not required to upload DIPs to access systems.

 During processing, Archivematica uses the currently processing location associated with that pipeline.
 Exactly one currently processing location should be associated with a given pipeline.
-The default value is '/var/archivematica/sharedDirectory' in a Local Filesystem.
+The default value is ``/var/archivematica/sharedDirectory`` in a Local Filesystem.
 This is required for Archivematica to run.

 Likewise, there should only be exactly one Storage Service Internal Processing location for each Storage Service installation.
-The default value is '/var/archivematica/storage_service' in a Local Filesystem.
-This is required for the Storage Service to run, and must be locally available to the storage service.
+The default value is ``/var/archivematica/storage_service`` in a Local Filesystem.
+This is required for the Storage Service to run, and must be locally available to the Storage Service.
 It should not be associated with any pipelines.

 AIP Recovery is where the :ref:`AIP recovery <recovery>` feature looks for an AIP to recover.
 No more than one AIP recovery locatio should be associated with a given pipeline.
-The default value is '/var/archivematica/storage_service/recover' in a Local Filesystem.
+The default value is ``/var/archivematica/storage_service/recover`` in a Local Filesystem.
 This is only required if AIP recovery is used.

 FEDORA Deposit is used with the Archidora plugin to ingest material from Islandora.
 This is only available to the FEDORA Space, and is only required for that space.

 Replicator locations can be configured to replicate the AIPs in one or more AIP storage locations.
 If you wish for the replicated AIPs to be encrypted, create the location in an :ref:`encrypted space <gpg>`.

 If you want the same directory on disk to have multiple purposes, multiple Locations with different purposes can be created.

-**Fields**

-* Purpose: What use the Location is for.
+Fields:

-* Pipeline: Which pipelines this location is available to.
+* **Purpose**: the function that this location will fulfill, e.g.
+  ``AIP storage``.
+* **Pipelines**: the Archivematica instance(s) that will be able to use this location.
-* Relative Path: Path to this Location, relative to the space that contains it.
+* **Relative Path**: the path to this location, relative to the space that contains it.
-* Description: Description of the Location to be displayed to the user.
+* **Description**: a description of the location to be displayed to the user.
-* Quota: (Optional) Maximum size allowed for this space.
+* **Quota**: the maximum size allowed for this space.
 Set to 0 or leave blank for unlimited.
+This field is optional.
-* Enabled: If checked, this location is accessible to pipelines associated with it.
-If unchecked, it will not show up to any pipeline.
+* **Enabled**: if checked, this location will be accessible to pipelines associated with it.
+If unchecked, it will not be available to any pipeline.
-* Set as global default location for its purpose: If checked, this location will be the default for its purpose unless Archivematica is explicitly told otherwise.
+* **Set as global default location for its purpose**: if checked, this location will be the default location for its purpose unless the user specifically tells Archivematica otherwise during processing.

 How to Configure a Location
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^